Use Terraformer to import existing infrastructure resources into Terraform

 Also, if you change the --path-pattern option to separate directories for each environment,

-the tfstate itself will be output in a single file, but
+the tfstate itself will be output to a single file, but

-when referencing resources within the tf file, they will still be referenced using terraform_remote_state.
+when referencing resources within the tf file, it is still referenced using terraform_remote_state.

-Looking at GitHub, there is the following statement, so this is a specification.
+Looking at GitHub, there is the following description, so it seems to be by design.

 Connect between resources with terraform_remote_state (local and bucket).

-In the case of the above vpc_id, aws_vpc and aws_subnet are recorded in the same tfstate, so
+In the case of the above vpc_id, since aws_vpc and aws_subnet are recorded in the same tfstate,

-It seems that you will also need to fix this part yourself.
+It seems that this part will also need to be corrected manually.

 summary

-There are a few concerns, but the fixes aren't too difficult, so I think they're within the acceptable range.
+There are a few concerns, but they're not too difficult to fix, so I think they're within acceptable limits.

-I really admire the Waze SRE team for creating a tool that solves that problem so well.
+I sincerely respect the people at Waze SRE who created a tool that solves that problem so well.
 I encourage

 1